Cultural depictions of cats: Modern culture

 Pictures of Grumpy Cat are frequently found in the form of memes, due to Grumpy Cat's deformed features giving a permanently unhappy appearance.

-Cats in Tel Aviv street art, cats in the modern era are depicted in various forms including street murals.

 Cats have also featured prominently in modern culture.

+United States

-For example, a cat named Mimsey was used by MTM Enterprises as their mascot and features in their logo as a spoof of the MGM lion.
-By 1990, the New York Times said that cats had become the most popular subject depicted on gift items (such as coasters, napkins, jewelry, and bookends), and that an estimated 1,000 stores in the United States sold nothing but cat-related items.
+A cat named Mimsey was used by US production company MTM Enterprises as their mascot and features in their logo as a spoof of the MGM lion.
+By 1990, the New York Times said that cats had become the most popular subject depicted on gift items (such as coasters, napkins, jewellery, and bookends), and that an estimated 1,000 stores in the United States sold nothing but cat-related items.

+Internet cats

-On the Internet, cats frequently appear often as memes and other humor; and on social media people frequently post pictures of their own cats.
+On the Internet, cats frequently appear often as memes and other humour; and on social media people frequently post pictures of their own cats.